A Guest Lecture by Norman Lamont

 His Excellency Dr Ahmed Ali, President of the Islamic Development Bank

 The Centre for Islamic Finance at the University of Bolton is a new initiative to facilitate research and promoting the understanding of Islamic Finance through lectures, conferences and short courses.
-From September 2012 it will offer post graduate degrees.

 The Centre for Islamic Finance was launched in 2012 with an inaugural lecture given by Dr Ahmed Ali, President of the Islamic Development Bank and was attended by business leaders, academics and finance managers from across the UK.